 \subsection{Computation cost for getting the valid $p$-values}

-We consider a SCRE with $S$ ($=100, 500, 900$) strata of equal size $n$ ($=2, 4, 10, 50, 100$), where each stratum has half of its units assigned to treatment.
-When $n = 2,4$, we use the stratified Wilcoxon rank sum statistic; for the rest values of $n$, we use the stratified Stephenson rank sum statistic with $h_s = 3$ for all $s$.
+We consider a SCRE with $S$ ($=100, 500, 1000, 2000, 3000$) strata of equal size $n$ ($=50, 100, 200$), where each stratum has half of its units assigned to treatment.
+We use the stratified Stephenson rank sum statistic with $h_s = 6$ for all $s$.
 We simulate the potential outcomes $Y_{si}(1)=Y_{si}(0)$ for all $s$ and $i$ as i.i.d.\ samples from the standard Gaussian distribution.
-We consider testing the null hypothesis on the $90\%$ quantiles of individual treatment effects, or more precisely, $H_{k,0}: \tau_{(k)} \le 0$ with $N=nS$ and $k=0.9N$. {\rev We consider the following algorithms for achieving the minimum test statistic value $t_{k,0}$ or $t_{k,0}^{\LP}$ from the integer linear programming (ILP) in \eqref{eq:integer_program} or the linear programming (LP) in \eqref{eq:linear_program}: \begin{enumerate}[label=(\arabic*)] \item the greedy algorithm for the LP in \eqref{eq:linear_program} (denoted by LP-GT) as described in \S \ref{sec:greedy},
+We consider testing the null hypothesis on the $90\%$ quantile of individual treatment effects, or more precisely, $H_{k,0}: \tau_{(k)} \le 0$ with $N=nS$ and $k=0.9N$. { We consider the following algorithms for achieving the minimum test statistic value $t_{k,0}$ or $t_{k,0}^{\LP}$ from the integer linear programming (ILP) in \eqref{eq:integer_program} or the linear programming (LP) in \eqref{eq:linear_program}: \begin{enumerate}[label=(\arabic*)] \item the greedy algorithm for the LP in \eqref{eq:linear_program} (denoted by LP-GT) as described in \S \ref{sec:greedy},

 \item the dynamic programming for the ILP in \eqref{eq:integer_program} (denoted by ILP-DP) as described in \S \ref{sec:dynamic},

 \item Gurobi optimizer for the LP in \eqref{eq:linear_program} (denoted by LP-Gurobi),